 Μ member: An element or variable of a structure, union, or enumeration. memory map: A map of target system memory space that is partitioned into functional blocks. mnemonic: An instruction name that the assembler translates into machine code.
 MSB: Most significant bit.
-MSByte: Most significant byte. Ν or 2) an uninitialized section that is defined with a .usect directive.
-0 object file: A file that has been assembled and contains machine-language object code. operand: The arguments or parameters of an assembly language instruc- tion, assembler directive, or macro directive. Р options: Command parameters that allow you to request additional or specific functions when you invoke a software tool.
-PC: Personal computer or program counter, depending on the context and how it's used.
+MSByte: Most significant byte. Ν named section: 1) An initialized section that is defined with a .sect directive, or 2) an uninitialized section that is defined with a .usect directive.
+0 object file: A file that has been assembled and contains machine-language object code. operand: The arguments or parameters of an assembly language instruc- tion, assembler directive, or macro directive. options: Command parameters that allow you to request additional or specific functions when you invoke a software tool. Ρ PC: Personal computer or program counter, depending on the context and how it's used.
 In this book, installation instructions or in information relating to hardware and boards, PC means Personal Computer (as in IBM PC).
 In general debugger and program-related information, PC means Program Counter, which is the register that identifies the current statement in your program. parallel port: The parallel printer port interface is primarily used for connect- ing printers to the computer system, although the parallel port can also be used for other peripherals.
 In this case, the 'C3x DSK is connected to the parallel printer port.